Journal of the San Juan Islands: History

-The Thomases managed the day-to-day business and under them the Journal transitioned from a county to a Community newspaper.
+The Thomases managed the day-to-day business and under them the Journal transitioned from a county paper to a Community newspaper.
 In summer 1975, the couple sold their stake to Art Taylor.
 The owners then hired Jim Lehde to operate the Journal, who converted the paper from broadsheet to tabloid.
 Over a year later he was succeeded by Jerry Worthen.

-In April 1978, Larry and Rosalind Duthie acquired the paper and expanded circulation from 2,800 to 4,500.
+Larry and Rosalind Duthie acquired the paper in April 1978 and expanded circulation from 2,800 to 4,500.
 The paper's name was changed to the Journal of the San Juan Islands in 1981.
 The Journal was bought by Frank Leeming in 1983, Philip Ballard and John McKenna in 1992, and Hollinger Inc. in 1997.

 On Oct.
 2, 1998, The Journal launched its online news site, SanJuanJournal.com.
 Effective March 31, 2000, the paper was owned by Horizon Publications.
 A competitor, the San Juan Islander, launched as a news website in 2000 and adopted the name of the former newspaper that published from 1891 to 1914.
 The online news site was founded by two former Journal employees, Sharon Kivisto and Matt Pranger.

 In 2000, The Journal — which was locally published and locally managed — was a pawn in a fraud involving its owner.
 At that time, The Journal was part of Lower Mainland Publishing Co., a subsidiary of Hollinger International, which Conrad Black and his associate David Radler controlled.
 Black and Radler arranged for Hollinger to sell The Journal and the Skagit Valley Argus, on May 1, 2000, to Horizon Publications, a company which they secretly owned, for the sum of $1.
 Horizon sold The Journal the following year to Black Press (an unrelated firm) for $280,000.
 The directors of Hollinger were not informed of a previous third-party offer of $750,000 for The Journal alone.
 Ever since the sale, The Journal has been operated by Sound Publishing, Inc., a division of Black Press.
 The company was acquired by Carpenter Media Group in 2024.